 A raincoat should be considered for the eventuality of a summer shower.
 Nevertheless if it rains, vendors will have them on sale in and around the Sambodromo.

-Learn everything here about the Sambodromo, the venue of the Carnival Samba Parade of Rio de Janeiro.
-The Rio Sambodromo is sometimes also referred to in English as the Sambadromo or Sambodrome.
+Learn everything here about Rio's Sambodromo, the venue of the Carnival Samba Parade of Rio de Janeiro.
+The Sambodromo is sometimes also referred to in English as the Sambadrome.

 The Sambodromo is divided into sectors and tickets are priced depending on the kind of seating and view from that section of the parading avenue.